sennah911/GridClick/README.md

 * Ability to drag
 * Make it nicer looking

-If you like this, pleas contribute or make a Bitcoin donation to: 1DBwurfWihQow5xpGaydfxqS2So1aXM3Vc
+If you like this, please contribute or make a Bitcoin donation to: 1DBwurfWihQow5xpGaydfxqS2So1aXM3Vc